-The sudden shift towards remote work is also accelerating a shift toward modern practices like staff augmentation.
+The sudden shift towards remote work is accelerating the shift toward modern practices like staff augmentation, especially for remote software teams.
 According to Deloitte’s 2020 study on the state of remote work, companies are now prioritizing cost-efficiency and agility as their top business objectives to stay ahead of constantly evolving requirements and maintain a competitive edge.
 For many, staff augmentation services may be a solution to help meet these goals.

 Staff augmentation enables teams to: